Assaulted Women's and Children's Counsellor/Advocate Program (AWCCA) (C137)

 - project design and delivery

 Placements begin in September and continue through to the end of April for approximately 400 hours.
-Students will often do this placement at emergency shelters, rape crisis centres, youth services, settlement agencies, health providers and other agencies who provide front-line support to survivors of gender-based violence.
+Typical placement settings include emergency shelters, sexual assault and rape crisis centres, youth services, settlement agencies, health providers and other agencies that provide front-line support to survivors of gender-based violence.

 Field placement agencies are very similar to those employing our graduates.
-In many instances, employers hire graduates because of contact and experience with them through the fieldwork placement.
-Most agencies are within Toronto, while some agencies in the Greater Toronto Area and other locations in Ontario and Canada provide students with placement opportunities.
+In many instances, employers hire graduates because of contact and experience with them through fieldwork placement.
+Most agencies are within the Greater Toronto Area with other locations in Ontario and across Canada providing students with placement opportunities.

 Program Learning Outcomes